 “Paco is an extremely intelligent and hard-working individual,” said Lieberman, professor and chairman of the Department of Orthopaedic Surgery at the Keck School, and professor of biomedical engineering at the USC Viterbi School of Engineering.
 “He is passionate about scientific discovery, and I know he will do an outstanding job on this project.
 This fellowship should be a springboard for his development as an academic orthopaedic surgeon, and hopefully provide him with the tools to direct his own research program some day.”

-According Andy McMahon, director of the Eli and Edythe Broad Center for Regenerative Medicine and Stem Cell Research at USC, surgeon-scientists bring an indispensible perspective to medical research.
+According Andy McMahon, director of the Eli and Edythe Broad Center for Regenerative Medicine and Stem Cell Research at USC, surgeon-scientists bring an indispensable perspective to medical research.

 “Surgeon-scientists have one foot in the operating room and the other foot in the research lab,” said McMahon.
 “This makes them keenly aware not only of the medical need to find better solutions for patients, but also of the feasibility of applying different therapeutic approaches in a clinical setting.
 Because of these insights, surgeon-scientists will be critical partners for translating stem cell science into future patient cures.”